jsveron23/use-redux-form/README.md

 [![npm](https://img.shields.io/npm/v/use-redux-form)](https://www.npmjs.com/package/use-redux-form)

-With `use-redux-form`, any kind of form components can be possible to use simply with Redux store object.
+With `use-redux-form`, any kind of React form components can be possible to use simply with Redux store object.

 > Inspired by ReduxForm